pyOpenSci/python-package-guide/index.md

 ## About

-This guide is designed to guide you through your Python packaging experience.
+This guide is designed to walk you through a typical Python packaging experience.

 It does several things:

-1. it provides an overview of the various elements of a python package
+1. it provides an overview of the various elements of a Python package
-2. it provides and overview of tools to create python packages and recommends best practices
+2. it provides and overview of tools to create Python packages and recommends best practices
 3. it provides end-to-end tutorials to get you on your way creating a package

 ```{toctree}